Kiplinger's Tax Map for Middle-Class Families: About Our Methodology

 The "tax-friendliness" of a state depends on the sum of income, sales and property taxes paid by our hypothetical middle-class family.

-To determine the income tax component, we prepared returns for a married couple with two dependent children, an earned income of $77,000, long-term capital gains of $1,500, qualified dividends of $1,000, and taxable interest of $500.
+To determine the income tax component, we prepared tax returns for each state and the District of Columbia for a married couple with two dependent children, an earned income of $77,000, long-term capital gains of $1,500, qualified dividends of $1,000, and taxable interest of $500.
 They had $4,500 in state income taxes withheld from their wages.
 They also paid $3,000 in real estate taxes, paid $2,800 in mortgage interest, and donated $2,300 (cash and property) to charity.
-Since some states have local income taxes, we domiciled our filers in each state's capital, from Juneau to Cheyenne.
-We calculated these 2019 returns using software from Credit Karma.
+We calculated these 2020 returns using software from Credit Karma (some adjustments were made to account for certain 2021 tax law changes).

 How much the hypothetical family paid (and deducted on their income tax return) in property taxes was calculated by assuming a residence with $300,000 assessed value and then applying each state's median property tax rate to that amount.